h2oai/h2o-3/h2o-docs/src/product/data-science/eif.rst

 The general case needs to define a random slope for each branching point.
 Instead of selecting the feature and value, it selects a random slope :math:`n` for the branching cut and a random intercept :math:`p`.
-The slope can be generated from :math:`\mathcal{N(0,1)` Gaussian distribution, and the intercept is generated from the uniform distribution with bounds coming from the sub-sample of data to be split.
+The slope can be generated from :math:`\mathcal{N(0,1)}` Gaussian distribution, and the intercept is generated from the uniform distribution with bounds coming from the sub-sample of data to be split.
 The branching criteria for the data splitting for a given point :math:`x` is as follows:

 .. math::
-    (x - p) · n < 0
+    (x - p) * n < 0

 Tutorials and Blogs
 ~~~~~~~~~~~~~~~~~~~

-The following tutorials are available that describe how to use Extended Isolation Forest.
+The following tutorials are available that describe how to use Extended Isolation Forest:

-- `Master's thesis: Anomaly detection using Extended Isolation Forest <https://dspace.cvut.cz/bitstream/handle/10467/87988/F8-DP-2020-Valenta-Adam-thesis.pdf?sequence=-1&isAllowed=y>`__: The thesis deals with anomaly detection algorithms with a focus on the Extended Isolation Forest algorithm including the implementation to the H2O-3 open-source Machine Learning platform.
+- `Master's thesis: Anomaly detection using Extended Isolation Forest <https://dspace.cvut.cz/bitstream/handle/10467/87988/F8-DP-2020-Valenta-Adam-thesis.pdf?sequence=-1&isAllowed=y>`__: The thesis deals with anomaly detection algorithms with a focus on the Extended Isolation Forest algorithm and includes the implementation to the H2O-3 open-source Machine Learning platform.
-- `Extended Isolation Forest jupyter notebook created by the authors of the algorithm <https://github.com/sahandha/eif/blob/master/Notebooks/EIF.ipynb>`__: Describes how Extended Isolation Forest behaves compare to Isolation Forest.
+- `Extended Isolation Forest jupyter notebook created by the authors of the algorithm <https://github.com/sahandha/eif/blob/master/Notebooks/EIF.ipynb>`__: Describes how Extended Isolation Forest behaves compared to Isolation Forest.

 Defining an Extended Isolation Forest Model